Skip to content

 Color Psychology

-Customers react to colors differently, it’s been proven.
-The colors you choose for your product and packaging will reach different customers, differently.
+It's been proven that customers react to colors differently.
+Therefore, the colors you choose for your product and packaging will reach different customers in different ways.

 Think about your favorite brands - what colors do they choose?